mzxio/red/transcription/the story/book four/I was made to be here.md

-# 190

-I was made to be here.
+### I was made to be here.

-The ones who made my body knew, had this single overriding mission: to make our bodies suited to this place, to shelter the ones we carry.
+The ones who made me knew, had this single overriding mission: to make my body suited to this place, to shelter the ones I carry.

 They gave me senses that are not named for their own.
 In the language of the makers I have detectors and inputs.
 In the tongue of the one I  now carry, she calls it hearing and smelling.